cs264sp25-homework/team-05/PROPOSAL.md

 ### AI Features

-- Create events/tasks in your schedule
+- Create events/tasks in your schedule using the ChatBot, with an accept/decline feature before creating it.
-- Edit events/tasks in your schedule (time, day, title, color-code, etc.)
+- Edit events/tasks in your schedule (time, day, title, color-code, etc.) using the ChatBot, with an accept/decline feature before creating it.
-- Resolve schedule conflicts
+- Resolve schedule conflicts using the ChatBot, if something new comes up it will move an event to another time, while slotting this new event in.
 - Offer suggestions on how to schedule your day/week
+- Create groups of people who need to meet as part of a team, giving access to each team member’s calendar to our chatbot to ask questions/schedule events as part of all members of the team.
+    -The Chatbot will be prompt engineered to only share general information about a team member’s availability, and not anything private.

 - Schedule group meetings, having the assistant read the schedules of multiple people in a group and suggesting a time to meet.
 If everyone accepts the suggestion, it will get added to their calendars.
 - The AI can analyze deadlines, task importance, and past user behavior to suggest an optimal order for completing tasks.
 - Converse with an AI assistant through chat that can: